-I recently moved DC area, joining the US Army Band "Pershing's Own" as section clarinetist in October of 2018.
+I recently moved Northern Virginia, joining the US Army Band "Pershing's Own" as section clarinetist in October of 2018.
 Previously, I was living Chicago, where I earned my MM in Clarinet Performance at Northwestern University and my BM in Clarinet Performance and BA in Chinese Studies at DePaul University.

 My former students range in age from middle school students to retired adults and in ability from total beginners to experienced players with decades of experience under thier belts.
 Many of them play with youth and community musical organizations around the Chicago area, including the Chicago Youth Symphony Orchestra, Lakeside Pride Band, and North Shore New Horizons Band.

 My teaching is very much centered around developing the fundamental skills used to play the clarinet.
 These fundamentals can be applied to every piece of music one plays, making them indispensable skills.
 I believe that this makes my students more independent learners and allows them to be more comfortable with navigating the instrument.
 I hope that developing these skills will reduce the sense of "struggling" with the clarinet and therefore making playing enjoyable and rewarding.